 The automotive industry is subject to extensive governmental regulations worldwide.
 Laws in various jurisdictions govern occupant safety and the environmental impact of vehicles, including emissions levels, fuel economy and noise, as well as the emissions of the plants where vehicles or parts thereof are produced.
-In case regulations applicable in the different regions are not complied with, this could result in significant penalties and reputational harm or the inability to certify vehicles in the relevant markets.
-The cost of compliance with these regulations is considerable, and in this context, Mercedes-Benz Group continues to expect a significant level of costs.
+Furthermore, regulation, particularly in the European Union, governs the external reporting on ESG topics (environmental, social or governance topics), whereby the complexity of such regulation is continuously increasing.
+The introduction of certain new regulations may initially be associated with uncertainties relating to their interpretation.
+In case regulations applicable in the different regions are not complied with, this could result in significant penalties, damages claims and reputational harm or, in case of regulations applicable to vehicles, the inability to certify vehicles in the relevant markets.
+The cost of compliance with these regulations is considerable, and in this context, Mercedes-Benz continues to expect a significant level of costs.